carmenbianca/protokolo/README.md

 ```

 The `.protokolo.toml` files contain metadata for their respective sections; the
-section title, header level, and order.
+section title, heading level, and order.
 Their inclusion is mandatory.

 To add a change log entry, create the file `changelog.d/added/my_feature.md`,
 and write something like: